codeforeauclaire/codeforeauclaire.github.io/README.md

 1. Run app
  1. `~/codeforeauclaire.github.io/bin/serve`
  1. Load http://{vms-ip}:4000 in your browser
- 1. Edit a file >> see changes instantly in your browser
+ 1. Edit a file >> refresh page in browser to see changes

 ### Goals
 1. Explain what Code for Eau Claire is and the type of work we do.